rabbitmq/rabbitmq-website/site/tutorials/tutorial-seven-dotnet.md

 > We mentioned at the beginning that the broker confirms published
 > messages asynchronously but in the first example the code waits
 > synchronously until the message is confirmed.
 The client actually
-> receives confirms asynchronously and unblocks the call to `waitForConfirmsOrDie`
+> receives confirms asynchronously and unblocks the call to `WaitForConfirmsOrDie`
 > accordingly.
-Think of `waitForConfirmsOrDie` as a synchronous helper
+Think of `WaitForConfirmsOrDie` as a synchronous helper
 > which relies on asynchronous notifications under the hood.